m-p-esser/unsplash_photo_trends/README.md

 ## What is this Project about?

-Ever wondered **which** type of **photos are downloaded most often**?
+Ever wondered **which** type of **photos are downloaded the most often**?
 Look no further.
 This project aims to deliver the answer to this question.

 This Project is a <u>**Data Enginering Project**</u> about **collecting photo metadata** and actual **photos** from the **Unsplash Photo Platform**.
 Unsplash offers photos for download under a free licensing model.